Wage Garnishment in Ohio

 You must complete one of the four items within 15 days of receiving your notice.
 If you don’t, the creditor will ask the court to order your employer to garnish your wages.

-The employer garnishes your wages.
 If you are not exempt, your employer, referred to as the garnishee, will receive a garnishment notice and be instructed to withhold your wages to pay your debt.
-You will receive copies.
+You will receive a copy of this notice.

 How Much of My Paycheck Can Be Taken by Wage Garnishment?